torrejonv/teranode/cmd/blockpersisterintegrity/README.md

 # Block Persister Integrity Checker
-> A tool to check the integrity of a UBSV local blockchain via the files produced via the BlockPersister service
+> A tool to check the integrity of a TERANODE local blockchain via the files produced via the BlockPersister service

 This tool will check the integrity of a local blockchain generated through testing.
 It is not intended to be used on mainnet.